 Coverage Hotspots

 Coverage Hotspots identify files with low coverage that are frequently changed, highlighting areas where adding tests would have the most impact.
+The hotspot score is calculated based on:- How frequently the file changes

 - How low the file’s coverage is